Forest-Economics-Goettingen/woodValuationDE/README.md

 <h4><i>cost.level</i></h4>

-Accessibility of the stand for harvest operations expressed as an integer of <i>1:3</i>, with <i>1</i> for standard conditions without limitations, <i>2</i> for moist sites or sites with a slope between 36
+Accessibility of the stand for logging operations expressed as an integer of <i>1:3</i>, with <i>1</i> for standard conditions without limitations, <i>2</i> for moist sites or sites with a slope between 36
 % and 58 %, and <i>3</i> for slopes > 58 %.
 The cost.levels refer to the